Mushi-mushi/mushi-mushi.github.io/payloads/index.markdown

 {% endhighlight %}
 <sup>Shell scripts from [infodox][link11]</sup>

-Unfortunately, and as very many Metasploit payloads generated through MSFvenom, those are easily picked up by anti-virus nowadays.
+Unfortunately, and as with very many Metasploit payloads generated through MSFvenom, those are easily picked up by anti-virus nowadays.

 Veil
 =============